 1D Rebranding and Eventual Reunion: GP vs. Fandom Perception

 So I’m seeing a lot of tension an unrest over the way that the members of 1D, Harry in particular, are distancing themselves from the band as they embark upon their solo careers (ie, Harry, or whatever intern runs Harry’s sm scrubbing his twitter clean of 1D mentions).
 I know people are anxious about this, and I understand that anxiety, but I want to offer a different perspective: I think this could be a good thing, not just for their solo ventures, but for 1D as a whole.
-Hear me out on this one, long windily and under the cut.
+Hear me out on this one, sorry it’s long winded.